I Take Thee Quagmire: Production

 This episode starts by depicting the game show Wheel of Fortune.
 When Brian is watching Malcolm in the Middle on television, a scene begins showing Lois screaming at sons Malcolm, Reese, and Dewey and husband Hal.
 Jane Kaczmarek was asked to do the voice as she was the original actor in the series; however, she refused.
-MacFarlane said that he gets a message that Kaczmarek wishes to portray that character as likable, and does not wish to jeopardize that.
+MacFarlane said that he got a message that Kaczmarek wishes to portray that character as likable, and does not wish to jeopardize that.
 During that scene, Hal was voiced by Bryan Cranston, the actor from the series, who accepted the role.
 Seth MacFarlane comments that "this is the first real Quagmire story we've ever done."
 A scene was made of Stewie attending a meeting similar to those at Alcoholics Anonymous; however, the meeting was designed for those who are too addicted to breast milk.
 The format of Wheel of Fortune is somewhat similar to the layout of the modern-day program, but the scene also features several aspects which are now no longer broadcast, such as not automatically being given R, S, T, L, N, and E, and were featured in the 1980s.

 Two scenes during this episode were censored for television broadcasting.
 When Quagmire meets Joan and invites her out on a date, Cleveland asks, "Is that a banana in your pocket, or an erection in your pocket?"
 Although this entire scene was not censored, Fox Broadcasting Company bleeped "erection", which, according to DVD commentary, made what Cleveland said sound worse than what was intended.
 The scene where Peter is promoting 'Crystal Pepsi' was shown only on the DVD, because it is prohibited to promote one product over another on television.

 There is also a scene after the watermelon exploding trick where Meg was supposed to say "Fuck you, asshole!
 I'll kick your ass to hell!", but Fox also censored the line and was replaced by "I hate you!
 I hate you!" instead.

 In addition to the regular cast, voice actor Adam Carolla, actor Stephan Cox, actor Bryan Cranston, actor Darrel Heath, actress Beth Littleford, actress Christy Carlson Romano, voice actress Nicole Sullivan, voice actor Fred Tatasciore, actor Alex Thomas, and game show host Alex Trebek guest starred in the episode.
 Recurring voice actors Ralph Garman, Mike Henry, writer Danny Smith, actress Jennifer Tilly, and writer John Viener made minor appearances in the episode.
 Recurring guest voice actors Patrick Warburton and Adam West made appearances in the episode as well.